Opale: Propriétés, Vertus et Origine - Petite Vagabonde

 2. Mention of common crystal forms

-B. The Colors of Opal
+B. The Colors of the Opal

-II.
-History and Origin of Opal
+II.History and Origin of the Opal

-A. History of Opal
+A. History of the Opal

 2. Ancient civilizations that valued opal

-B. Origin of Opal
+B. Origin of the Opal

 1. Geological formation of opal